 Nearly every timer has this ability, but some don’t, so you should still take it into consideration.
 Manual override means you can water from your hose when you want, preferably without messing up the timer’s program.
 Most digital timers will allow you to do this.

 One would think a device centered around water usage would be waterproof, but some timers aren’t made with this consideration in mind or of the best materials.

-Try to avoid anything suspicious in regards to materials.
+Try to avoid anything suspicious in regard to materials.
 Cheap plastic generally isn’t the best.
 That’s true for durability as well: the tougher the materials, the longer your device is going to last, so look for nylon and metal when appropriate.

 Finally, consider whether you are going to use this device indoors or outdoors.
-Outdoor timers will need to be resistant to sunlight, extreme temperatures and the weather.
+Outdoor timers will need to be resistant to sunlight, extreme temperatures, and the weather.

 How you program a timer plays a role in what kind you should get.
 Some can be programmed through mechanical means, while others use a digital screen with buttons for this purpose.
 The most advanced timers will even let to program using a phone through Bluetooth or WiFi.

 Based on your personal preference, you should purchase a timer that fits your desire for programming methods.